Motor Insurance Regulation Bill

 Risk Pricing

-Insurers are prohibited from using location data smaller than an English region or Wales to determine risk levels for personal injury claims.
-However, factors such as age, occupation, claims history, and vehicle location (only for theft risk assessment) can still be considered.
+Insurers are prohibited from using discriminatory risk pricing based on areas smaller than standard English regions or Wales.
+They can still consider factors such as age, occupation, claims history, and the vehicle's location (for theft risk assessment).

 Government Spending